 A Kansas farmer brought the first two Berners to the United States in 1926, which helped speed up their popularity.
 The first Bernese Mountain Dog was registered with the AKC in 1937.
 It’s closely related to the Greater Swiss Mountain Dog, which wasn’t recognized by the AKC until 1995.
 There are four varieties of Swiss mountain dogs in total, but only Berners have a silky, longer coat.

 So, where is the best place to find Bernese Mountain Dog puppies today?
 You can find a list of reputable Berner breeders on the American Kennel Club’s website.
 Depending on the breeder, the average price for a Berner puppy could range from $800 to almost $2,000.
 Expect to pay more for a dog who has pedigree papers along with health and temperament screenings.
-You can also talk to Bernese Mountain Dog rescue organizations or your local animal shelter about adoption opportunities.
+You can also talk to Bernese Mountain Dog rescue organizations, ask your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs